Caiyeon/flexible-jekyll/_posts/2018-03-29-concurrent-vs-asynchronous.markdown

 This simple program would print `0 1 2 3 4 5 6 7 8 9 Done!`.
 This program would execute <i>synchronously</i> because each execution is done at a time.
 Every `fmt.Printf()` must be finished, before printing the next number.

-As a contrast, consider this code: [Try it](https://play.golang.org/p/LAnDCr8ip6c)
+As a contrast, consider this code: [try running it](https://play.golang.org/p/fgaPedmFLeV)

 {% highlight go %}
 import "time"